Transum Maths Topics

 Puzzles

 Engaging and addictive, puzzles have been an irresistible lure for inquisitive minds throughout history.
-This topic introduces students to some interesting puzzles.
+This topic introduces pupils to some interesting puzzles with a mathematical connection.

 Pythagoras